How to stop your clothes adding yet more plastic to the ocean—and even the air.

 Microfibres are thinner than a human hair and are often invisible to the naked eye.
 They are released into the air and our wastewater systems, and from there into our rivers and oceans.

 Why are microfibres a problem?

 Once released into the environment, microfibres are a magnet for organic pollutants and absorb toxic stuff from detergents and fire retardant chemicals they meet in the waste systems.
-Once in the ocean, they are ingested by sea creatures like plankton who mistake them for food, and then larger fish and whales scoop up the plastic along with their dinner.
-Eventually these marine animals are eaten by one particular animal in the food chain… you guessed it, humans!
-Shockingly, a quarter of the seafood we consume contains microplastics, and this number is only going to rise if the problem isn’t addressed.
+Once in the ocean, they are ingested by sea creatures like plankton, who mistake them for food, and then larger fish and whales scoop up the plastic along with their dinner.
+Eventually, these marine animals are eaten by one particular animal in the food chain: you guessed it, humans.
+Shockingly, a quarter of the seafood we consume contains microplastics, and this number will only rise if the problem isn’t addressed.